Garage Door Installation Labor Cost: What Pros Charge in 2026

 Estimate your garage door installation cost with the free calculator →

-Labor to install a garage door typically runs $200 to $500 for a standard residential replacement job, separate from the cost of the door itself.
-Most installation companies charge either a flat project fee or an hourly rate of $65 to $100 per technician.
-A single-car door swap takes about two to three hours; a double-car door takes three to four hours.
-Complex jobs involving new framing, high-lift conversions, or electrical work for a first-time opener installation cost more.
+Labor to install a garage door runs $200 to $500 for a standard single-car replacement and $300 to $600 for a double-car door.
+Most companies charge a flat project fee or $65 to $100 per technician-hour.
+A single-car swap takes two to three hours.
+A double-car door takes three to four.
+Jobs involving framing, high-lift conversions, or electrical work for a first-time opener cost more.

-Check the garage door installation cost calculator to see how labor factors into your total project cost by region.
+Use the garage door installation cost calculator to see how labor factors into your total cost by region.

 Labor cost breakdown by job type